 1. Attract positive energy with black

-A smart choice for north-facing properties, black front door ideas instil positive energy and a renewed connection to nature.
+A smart choice for north-facing properties, black front door ideas instill positive energy and a renewed connection to nature.
 It’s intertwined with the water element, which represents wisdom, maturity and healing.
 Water is also connected to your social connections, so black can be a supportive color for building relationships and fostering communication.

 For classic good looks, black is a winning choice for a front door color.
 ‘A deep black front door is always in style,’ says certified color expert and interior decorator Pattie Kelly of Inspired Home Interiors.
 'Black can be a natural partner to more traditional homes, and it’s a shade that will standout, making the front door a focal point.'